404pnf/iyc_srt2csv-ass2csv/README.md

 Also the following assumptions are made:

-1. input files are encoded in utf-16le; please blame the translation group for this
+1. input files are encoded in utf-8, if not, please re-encode your file.
+On windowos, use notpad++
 1. output files are encoded in utf-8 with BOM, because excel on windows need the BOM header to recognize that a csv file is encoded in utf-8; please blame Microsoft for this

 Want a flexible solution?
 Fork and DIY!

 # walk through

-Make sure your folder structure looks like this.
-The directory name 'source' and 'target' is hardcoed in the script.
-So, stick to it.
-Use lowercase only!

 ## directory layout

       - somefolder